""Nonfunctional" adrenal tumors may be anything but, new research suggests.

 Prandin FDA Prescribing Information: Side Effects

-See PRECAUTIONS and OVERDOSAGE sections.
 PRANDIN has been administered to 2931 individuals during clinical trials.
 Approximately 1500 of these individuals with type 2 diabetes have been treated for at least 3 months, 1000 for at least 6 months, and 800 for at least 1 year.
 The majority of these individuals (1228) received PRANDIN in one of five 1-year, active-controlled trials.
-The comparator drugs in these 1-year trials were oral sulfonylurea drugs (SU) including glyburide and glipizide.
-Over one year, 13% of PRANDIN patients were discontinued due to adverse events, as were 14% of SU patients.
-The most common adverse events leading to withdrawal were hyperglycemia, hypoglycemia, and related symptoms (see PRECAUTIONS).
-Mild or moderate hypoglycemia occurred in 16% of PRANDIN patients, 20% of glyburide patients, and 19% of glipizide patients.
+Over one year, 13% of PRANDIN patients were discontinued due to adverse reactions.
+The most common adverse reactions leading to withdrawal were hyperglycemia, hypoglycemia, and related symptoms.

-The incidence of total serious cardiovascular adverse events, including ischemia, was higher for repaglinide (4%) than for sulfonylurea drugs (3%) in controlled comparator clinical trials.
-In 1 year controlled trials, PRANDIN treatment was not associated with excess mortality when compared to the rates observed with other oral hypoglycemic agent therapies.
+The incidence of total serious cardiovascular adverse events, including ischemia, was higher for PRANDIN (51/1228 or 4%) than for sulfonylurea drugs (13/498 or 3%) in controlled comparator clinical trials.

 |Serious CV Events||4%||3%|